telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/overview.md

 Telerik Web Report Designer is an HTML5/JavaScript/CSS3 jQuery-based widget that allows developers         to integrate a report designer into their web applications.
 The styling is based on the Kendo UI Sass Default         theme.
 The Telerik Web Report Designer previews reports in an HTML5 Report Viewer.

->important The current version of the Web Report Designer offers beyond-basics functionality, but is still under           active development.
+> The current version of the Web Report Designer offers beyond-basics functionality, but is still under           active development.
 Please give it a thorough review to make sure the designer fits your scenario            before including it in a production project.

 ## Web Report Designer elements